oils-for-unix/oils/doc/ref/chap-expr-lang.md

 ### re-chars

-Oils usually invokes `libc` in UTF-8 mode.
+Oils usually invokes `libc` in UTF-8 mode (backwards compatible only with 7-bit ASCII character byte codes 1-127).
 In this mode, the regex engine can't match bytes like `0xFF`; it can only match code points.

     var x = / [ \y7F \u{3bc} ] /     # a byte and a code point